Design4Good/about/resources/readme.md

 - Apps for Art therapy

-## Requirements:
+## Requirements of Apps

+- Small app size for ease of download
+- Does not consume up battery quickly
 - Compressed videos
-- Small app size
+- Small app, single purpose would be fine
-- Does not use up battery quickly

 # Organizations

 - https://connecting-humanity.org/